 For the Powdered Masala (to Be Soaked in a Little Water to Stop the Chilli From Burning)

-- gram kashmiri chilli powder (this gives intense colour but subtle heat - if using normal red chilli powder, add to taste. cautiously)
+- kashmiri chilli powder (this gives intense colour but subtle heat - if using normal red chilli powder, add to taste. cautiously)

 - ½ teaspoon turmeric